 - Special characteristics of the controller: for example, if a breach involves controllers who are entrusted with the processing of sensitive personal data (e.g., health data), the threat is presumed to be greater.

 - Other general considerations: assessing the risk associated with a breach can be far from straightforward.
-Therefore the EDPB, in its guidance on personal data breach notifications, refers to the recommendations published by the European Union Agency for Network and Information Security (ENISA), which provides a methodology for assessing the severity of the breach and which may help with designing breach management response plans.39
+Therefore the EDPB, in its guidance on personal data breach notifications, refers to the recommendations published by the European Union Agency for Network and Information Security (ENISA), which provides a methodology for assessing the severity of the breach and that may help with designing breach management response plans.40

 Notifying affected data subjects